Reachability in a directed graph

 Prove that the relation \(R_f\) is a (partial) order.

-How do graphs appear for which \(R_s\) is the trivial equivalence relation?
+How can be desribed graphs, for which \(R_s\) is the trivial equivalence relation?
 (Each vertex is equivalent only to itself.)

-How do graphs appear for which the ordering \(R_f\) is linear?
+How can be desribed graphs, for which the ordering \(R_f\) is linear?